 Sufficiently reawakened survivors of the cult experience eventually realize that they have a microcosmic perspective on society as a whole:

 A recent X-Files episode ended with Mulder talking to Scully, “What is it that could induce a person to tie explosives to the their chest and then blow themselves up at a checkpoint?”.
-(Pause) then he says “Hypnosis and suggestion”.. fades to black
+(Pause) then he says “Hypnosis and suggestion”.. scene then fades to black